rogerchenfz/rogerchenfz.github.io/README.md

 Fangzhou Chen, a senior student majoring in statistics, School of Economics, Xiamen University.

+Note: Sorry, it is just a template for early attempt, not the latest version of my homepage.
+I will upload the latest version as soon as possible.

 ## Education Background

 Bachelor of Science, Statistics, Xiamen University, 2017-